-The difference between 1050 IAV and +1200 IAV is the amount of surface area a gram of carbon have. the +1200 IAV Australian carbon have more porous microstructure than that the 1050 IAV, which allow it to adsorp higher amounts of odors per gram.
-We will dig deeper into the importance of surface area of carbon in the next section.
+The difference between 1050 IAV and +1200 IAV is the amount of surface area a gram of carbon has. the +1200 IAV Australian carbon has a more porous microstructure than the 1050 IAV, which allows it to adsorb higher amounts of odors per gram.
+We will dig deeper into the importance of the surface area of carbon in the next section.

 2-Carbon Filter Particle Size

-Basically, there are two main types of carbon particles in any carbon filter: they are Granular carbon particle and Pellete carbon particles.
+Basically, there are two main types of carbon particles in any carbon filter: they are Granular carbon particles and Pellete carbon particles.

-Granular Carbon Particles: As the name suggests, the carbon particles in this type is crushed down to granular sizes, which have a very high surface area per one gram of carbon. thus, it have the higher efficiency to adsorp odor.
+Granular Carbon Particles: As the name suggests, the carbon particles in this type are crushed down to granular sizes, which have a very high surface area per gram of carbon. thus, it has a higher efficiency to adsorb odor.

-Pellete Carbon Particles: This carbon particles are much larger in size, and it’s smaller surface area cannot be compared to granular carbon particles by any means.
+Pellet Carbon Particles: These carbon particles are much larger in size, and their smaller surface area cannot be compared to granular carbon particles by any means.

-To give you an idea of why surface area and particle size matter to a grow tent carbon filter, take a look on the example below.
+To give you an idea of why surface area and particle size matter to a grow tent carbon filter, take a look at the example below.

 3-Types of Plants Grown

-The types of plants you are growing does significantly impact the grow tent carbon filter logenvity.
+The types of plants you are growing do significantly impact the grow tent carbon filter longevity.
 You cannot grow lettuce in one cycle and herbs in another cycle and expect them to have the same effect on your carbon filter.

-Highly aromatic plants that produce larger amount of odors will quickly fill up the porous microstructure of any carbon filter particles.
+Highly aromatic plants that produce larger amounts of odors will quickly fill up the porous microstructure of any carbon filter particles.

-Grow tent get high humidity levels all the time.
-It happens as a result of the continouse presence of water and heat in the same place.
+Grow tents get high humidity levels all the time.
+It happens as a result of the continuous presence of water and heat in the same place.

-The definition of humidity is the quantity representing the amount of water vapour in the atmosphere.
-This means that the higher the humidity inside the grow tent, the higher the amount of water vapour the will be present in the air.
+The definition of humidity is the quantity representing the amount of water vapor in the atmosphere.
+This means that the higher the humidity inside the grow tent, the higher the amount of water vapor that will be present in the air.

-Water vapour tend to enter and occupy large amounts of pores in the carbon microstructure competing with other compounds like odors.
-As a result, the grow tent carbon filter efficiency will significantly decrease, and smell might start to get outside.
+Water vapor tends to enter and occupy large amounts of pores in the carbon microstructure competing with other compounds like odors.
+As a result, the grow tent carbon filter efficiency will significantly decrease, and the smell might start to get outside.

 5-Carbon Filter Type